When an individual receives the diagnosis of Parkinson’s Disease it can be a devastating time for all concerned.

 One of the first steps is to provide the tools necessary to arrest the degenerative process affecting the brain.
 This may include labs to determine metabolic and genetic factors that may predispose a patient to inflammation and neural degeneration.

-Finally we implement the plan.
+Finally, a plan will be implemented.
 This will always be unique to the patient and their specific situation and needs but it will include continued neuro-metabolic support to keep inflammation as low as possible while supporting neural repair pathways.
 Then neurologically to retrain the brain and facilitate new neural pathways to replace those that have been damaged and stimulate those that may be dormant to a greater state of function.

 Some of the things to expect with the evaluation for Movement disorders and Parkinsonian Tremors are: